 You may have heard this year about mail-in voting, but have you heard about email voting?
 Because that’s exactly how we were able to vote this year.

 In South Carolina, we are part of a group called “UOCAVA” voters, which stands for the Uniformed and Overseas Citizens Absentee Voting Act.
-To become a UOCAVA voter, we can submit an FPCA or FWAB on the FVAP website and then vote using the EVAT.
-If you don’t know what that means, neither did I. The United States loves its acronyms.
+To become a UOCAVA voter, we can submit an FPCA or FWAB on the FVAP website and vote using the EVAT.
+If you don’t know what that means, neither do I. The United States loves its acronyms.

 The first thing we had to do to fill out the application was to select our state and county jurisdiction.

 Then, we had to choose the type of voting classification.
 For us, we selected “U.S. citizen living outside the country, and I intend to return.”

 Next, we had to fill out personal information about ourselves, including our date of birth, social security number, and political party.
 We also had to fill out our voting residence.
 The state defaulted to South Carolina, which we had initially selected.
 Choosing our voting residence was an essential step in receiving the correct ballot.
 We still own a home and used this address for our voting residence.